 For desired CDO-managed devices that are non-perimeter based, do not have a public IP address, or an open port to the outside interface, we recommended you use the on-premises SDC which enables onboarding, accessing, reading, and writing to those devices using internal IP addresses.

 Connect Cisco Defense Orchestrator to the Cloud Secure Device Connector

 CDO communicates with managed devices and services using the SDC.
 Specifically for ASA and ASA FirePOWER, the SDC uses the same secure communications channel used by ASDM.

 If the ASA under management is also configured to accept AnyConnect VPN Client connections, the ASDM HTTP server port must be changed to a value of 1024 or higher.
 Note that this port number will be the same port number used when onboarding the ASA device into CDO.

-Note: If using an on-premises SDC, you must ensure that the virtual appliance has network connectivity to the management port of the managed device.
+Note: If using an on-premises SDC, you must ensure that the virtual appliance has network connectivity to the management interface of the managed device.